HIV Disease Treatment & Management

 Postexposure prophylaxis

-An overview of the CDC recommendations for PEP are as follows:
+An overview of the CDC recommendations for preferred HIV PEP regimen is as follows:

-Use of nevirapine for PEP is generally not recommended because of a risk of early onset rash and severe hepatotoxicity.
+Nevirapine for PEP is contraindicated because of a risk of early-onset rash and severe hepatotoxicity.

 Vaccination efforts